 iv Passenger rights

-In the spirit of the pro-consumer nature of the ASL, the Israeli courts have given a narrow interpretation to the provision in the ASL exempting the carrier from the obligation to compensate passengers in cases of cancellation of flights where the cancellation was caused by 'special circumstances' beyond the carrier's control and which could not have been prevented even if the carrier had done everything in its power to do so, so that, in general, technical malfunctions in an aircraft will not constitute such circumstances, unless the malfunction is proved to be rare and not to have been preventable by performance of proper maintenance.
-A judicial decision, reflecting the same approach, in which the court holds that in order for an airline to avoid payment of compensation for cancellation of a flight and, in particular, in order for it to prove that it has done everything within its power to prevent such cancellation, it may be necessary for the airline to prove that it was not able to lease an alternative aircraft or to purchase tickets for its passengers on the flight of another airline, has been issued recently.10
+In the spirit of the pro-consumer nature of the ASL, the Israeli courts have given a narrow interpretation to the provision in the ASL exempting the carrier from the obligation to compensate passengers in the case of cancellation of flights where the cancellation was caused by special circumstances beyond the carrier's control that could not have been prevented even if the carrier had done everything in its power to do so, so that, in general, technical malfunctions in an aircraft will not constitute such circumstances11 unless the malfunction is proved to be rare and not to have been preventable by the performance of proper maintenance.
+A judicial decision reflects the same approach, in which the court held that for an airline to avoid payment of compensation for cancellation of a flight and, in particular, for it to prove that it has done everything within its power to prevent such cancellation, it may be necessary for the airline to prove that it was not able to lease an alternative aircraft or to purchase tickets for its passengers on the flight of another airline.12

-It should be noted, however, that due to the covid-19 outbreak, on 23 April 2020 the Israeli government approved a proposal to amend the ASL temporarily and enact the Aviation Services Law (Compensation and Assistance for Flight Cancellation or Change of Conditions) (Temporary Order – the New Coronavirus), 2020 (the CV Temporary Order).11 According to the explanatory notes published in conjunction with the proposed amendment, the CV Temporary Order is directed to modifying the internal balance in the ASL between the interests of consumers and airlines, in light of the unprecedented financial distress caused by the covid-19 crisis to airlines, many of which are on the verge of bankruptcy.
-Among the main amendments to the ASL proposed in the CV Temporary Order are a provision exempting airlines from paying passengers statutory compensation for cancellation of all flights scheduled to depart between 1 March 2020 and 31 August 2020 and a provision extending the period for refund by airlines of fares paid for cancellation of flights in the said period from the current 21 days to 90 days.
-At the time of writing, the proposal for amendment has been approved by the government but has not yet been adopted by the Israeli legislature.
-If and when adopted, the amendment will have retroactive effect, and subject to changes that may be introduced in the course of the legislation, the period to which it relates may be extended by the Minister of Transport by one month at a time up to a total of nine months.
+Due to the covid-19 outbreak, the ASL was amended on 14 July 2020, with temporary effect, by the Aviation Services Law (Compensation and Assistance for Flight Cancellation or Change of Conditions) (the New Coronavirus – Temporary Order), 2020 (CV Temporary Order).13 According to the explanatory notes published in conjunction with the proposed amendment, the CV Temporary Order is directed at modifying the internal balance in the ASL between the interests of consumers and airlines in light of the unprecedented financial distress caused to airlines by the covid-19 crisis, many of which were (and still are) in a difficult financial situation.
+Among the main amendments to the ASL enacted by the CV Temporary Order are provisions exempting airlines from paying passengers statutory compensation for cancellation of all flights scheduled to depart after 1 March 2020 and extending the period for refund by airlines of fares paid for the cancellation of flights in the said period from the current 21 days to 90 days.
+The provisions of the CV Temporary Order have been amended and extended from time to time and will expire on 6 July 2021,14 following which the regular provisions of the ASL (amended by the CV Temporary Order) will be reinstated.

-Passengers' rights relating to the purchase and cancellation of flight tickets are regulated by the Israeli Consumer Protection Law 1981 (CPL), which, in certain circumstances, including transactions made 'at a distance' (by telephone, email, etc.), and subject to certain conditions, entitles consumers to cancel transactions without cause and to reimbursement of the price paid, minus a small cancellation fee.12
+Passengers' rights relating to the purchase and cancellation of flight tickets are regulated by the Israeli Consumer Protection Law 1981 (CPL), which, in certain circumstances, including transactions made at a distance (by telephone, email, etc.) and, subject to certain conditions, entitles consumers to cancel transactions without cause and to the reimbursement of the price paid, minus a small cancellation fee.15

 v Other legislation